 Qualifying Interest Conservation Objective as per NPWS (2015d) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Grey Plover (Pluvialis squatarola) [A141] "To maintain the favourable conservation condition of Grey Plover in North Bull Island SPA" the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
-This will not constitute a likely significant effect, as the proposed development will not measurably increase the loading on the system.
+Adverse Effect Grey Plover (Pluvialis squatarola) [A141] "To maintain the favourable conservation condition of Grey Plover in North Bull Island SPA" the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
+This will not constitute an adverse effect, as the proposed development will not measurably increase the loading on the system.
 There is no pathway for impacts between the proposed development and these qualifying interests.
-Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for these Qualifying Interests.
-No Knot (Calidris canutus) [A143] "To maintain the favourable conservation condition of Knot in North Bull Island SPA" No Sanderling (Calidris alba) [A144] "To maintain the favourable conservation condition of Sanderling in North Bull Island SPA" No Dunlin (Calidris alpina alpina) [A149] "To maintain the favourable conservation condition of Dunlin in North Bull Island SPA" No Black-tailed Godwit (Limosa limosa) [A156] "To maintain the favourable conservation condition of Black-tailed Godwit in North Bull Island SPA" No Bar-tailed Godwit (Limosa lapponica) [A157] "To maintain the favourable conservation condition of Bar-tailed Godwit in North Bull Island SPA" No Curlew (Numenius arquata) [A160] "To maintain the favourable conservation condition of Curlew in North Bull Island SPA" No
+Therefore, the proposed development will not adversely affect the North Bull Island SPA, in view of its Conservation Objectives and mitigation measures are not required.
+No Knot (Calidris canutus) [A143] "To maintain the favourable conservation condition of Knot in North Bull Island SPA" No Sanderling (Calidris alba) [A144] "To maintain the favourable conservation condition of Sanderling in North Bull Island SPA" No Dunlin (Calidris alpina alpina) [A149] "To maintain the favourable conservation condition of Dunlin in North Bull Island SPA" No Black-tailed Godwit (Limosa lim osa) [A156] "To maintain the favourable conservation condition of Black-tailed Godwit in North Bull Island SPA" No Bar-tailed Godwit (Limosa Iapponica) [A157] "To maintain the favourable conservation condition of Bar-tailed Godwit in North Bull Island SPA" No Curlew (Numenius arquata) [A160] "To maintain the favourable conservation condition of Curlew in North Bull Island SPA" No

 Qualifying Interest Conservation Objective as per NPWS (2015d) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Redshank (Tringa totanus) [A162] "To maintain the favourable conservation condition of Redshank in North Bull Island SPA" No Turnstone (Arenaria interpres) [A169] "To maintain the favourable conservation condition of Turnstone in North Bull Island SPA" No Black-headed Gull (Chroicocephalus ridibundus) [A179] "To maintain the favourable conservation condition of Black-headed Gull in North Bull Island SPA" No Wetlands [A999] "To maintain the favourable conservation condition of the wetland habitat in North Bull Island SPA as a resource for the regularly occurring migratory waterbirds that utilise it" The Conservation Objective for Wetlands is defined by a single Attribute, namely "Habitat area", the Target for which is " The permanent area occupied by the wetland habitat should be stable and not significantly less than the area of 1,713 hectares, other than that occurring from natural patterns of variation ".
+Adverse Effect Redshank (Tringa totanus) [A162] "To maintain the favourable conservation condition of Redshank in North Bull Island SPA" No Turnstone (Arenaria interpres) [A169] "To maintain the favourable conservation condition of Turnstone in North Bull Island SPA" No Black-headed Gull (Chroicocephalus ridibundus) [A179] "To maintain the favourable conservation condition of Black-headed Gull in North Bull Island SPA" No Wetlands [A999] "To maintain the favourable conservation condition of the wetland habitat in North Bull Island SPA as a resource for the regularly occurring migratory waterbirds that utilise it" The Conservation Objective for Wetlands is defined by a single Attribute, namely "Habitat area", the Target for which is " The permanent area occupied by the wetland habitat should be stable and not significantly less than the area of 1,713 hectares, other than that occurring from natural patterns of variation ".
 As the proposed development does not provide for any reduction in the permanent area of this habitat within the site, it has no potential to delay or interrupt the achievement of this Conservation Objective.
 No Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for this Qualifying Interest.